thelonestander/Lones-soda-mod/README.md

 # Lones-coke-mod
- Add mnay types of Coke flavors to the game
+ Adds mnay types of Coke flavors to the game, this is manily and additional mod to compliment the Mtn Dew mod.